f14-bertolotti/shacpp/rebuttal.md

 > The most convincing evaluation would be in comparison to exactly the settings from the original SHAC paper

 We understand the author point of view.
 In this revision, we mainly focused on a multi-agent evaluation.
 We believe that an evaluation with respect to some original environment would be valuable.
 We will work towards this direction for the next revision.
-[Ci penso io a questo]

 > Omitted references